 See your doctor or podiatrist right away if you develop any of these symptoms.

-A hammertoe is usually diagnosed with a physical inspection of your toe.
-Imaging tests, such as X-rays, may be ordered if you have had a bone, muscle, or ligament injury in your toe.
+A doctor can usually diagnose a hammer toe during a physical exam.
+Imaging tests, such as X-rays, may be necessary if you’ve had a bone, muscle, or ligament injury in your toe.

-A hammertoe caused by inappropriate footwear can be corrected by wearing properly fitting shoes.
+You can correct a hammer toe caused by inappropriate footwear by wearing properly fitting shoes.
 If a high arch caused the condition, wearing toe pads or insoles in your shoes can help.
 These pads work by shifting your toe’s position, which relieves pain and corrects the appearance of your toe.

-You can usually use over-the-counter cushions, pads, or medications to treat bunions and corns.
-However, if they are painful or if they have caused your toes to become deformed, your doctor may opt to surgically remove them.
+You can usually use over-the-counter (OTC) cushions, pads, or medications to treat bunions and corns.
+However, if they’re painful or if they cause your toes to become deformed, your doctor may opt to surgically remove them.

-If you have blisters on your toes, do not pop them.
+Don’t pop any blisters on your toes.
 Popping blisters can cause pain and infection.
-Use over-the-counter creams and cushions to relieve pain and keep blisters from rubbing against the inside of your shoes.
+Use OTC creams and cushions to relieve pain and keep blisters from rubbing against the inside of your shoes.

 Gently stretching your toes can also help relieve pain and reposition the affected toe.

-If you are unable to flex your toe, surgery is the only option to restore movement.
-Surgery is used to reposition the toe, remove deformed or injured bone, and realign your tendons.
+If you’re unable to flex your toe, surgery is the only option to restore movement.
+Surgery can reposition the toe, remove deformed or injured bone, and realign your tendons.
 Surgery is normally done on an outpatient basis, so you can return home on the day of your surgery.

-The number-one hammertoe prevention tip is to wear properly fitting shoes.
+The best hammer toe prevention tip is to wear properly fitting shoes.
 If your shoes feel too snug, go to your local shoe store and have the length and width of your feet measured.

-If you wear high heels, keep the heel height to 2 inches or less.
+If you wear high heels, the heel height should be 2 inches or less.
 Wearing shoes with high heels increases the pressure on your toes and causes them to bend.
 It can also cause the formation of corns and a high arch.

-Once the cause of the hammertoe is successfully treated, it usually goes away without complications.
-However, waiting too long to seek treatment can cause your surrounding toes to become deformed as the hammertoe forces them out of position.
+After treating the cause of your hammer toe, it usually goes away without complications.
+However, waiting too long to seek treatment can cause your surrounding toes to become deformed as the hammer toe forces them out of position.
 It’s best to get treatment as soon as the diagnosis is confirmed.